wanjaeliud/simple_shell/README.md

 # Simple Shell

+This a simple shell that we implemented using C, created to run in a Linux-like operating system, to capture and execute commands from the user.
+It's designed to mimic sh shell.

 ## Output
-Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
+* The program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below) Example of error with sh:
+* The only difference is when you print an error, the name of the program must be equivalent to your argv[0] Example of error with sh:
 ```
 $ echo "qwerty" | /bin/sh